sasha-laurent/amb-project/README2018.md

 1. Instructions to run the project
 2. About the AMB platform
     2.1 Generalities
+    2.2 Architecture
-    2.2 Roles and Functionalities/Accesses
+    2.3 Roles and Functionalities/Accesses
-    2.3 Features
+    2.4 Features
 3. The repository's Structure
 4. Bundles
     4.1 PresentationBundle
     4.2 ResourceBundle
     4.3 QuizBundle
     4.4 UserBundle
     4.5 ForumBundle
     4.6 SearchBundle
     4.7 ContextualHelpBundle
 5. Deployment and automatic updates

 ## 1. Instructions to run the project